datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 #### `extension.addChangeListener(...pathChunks, callbackFn)`

-Calls the `callbackFn` every time one of the extension options changes by an external event.
+Calls the `callbackFn` every time one of the extension options is changed by an external event.
 The method returns a function you can call to stop listening to changes.

 ```js
 const input = document.querySelector("input");